dougeby/IntuneDocs/intune-classic/deploy-use/android-mam-policy-settings.md

 # Android app protection policy settings in Microsoft Intune

+> [!IMPORTANT]
+> The content on this page is largely outdated as Intune app protection policies have migrated entirely to the Azure Portal.
+We recommend referencing [Intune app protection policies for Android](https://docs.microsoft.com/en-us/intune/app-protection-policy-settings-android) in our Azure Portal docs.

 [!INCLUDE[classic-portal](../includes/classic-portal.md)]

 The app policy settings that are described in this topic can be [configured](create-and-deploy-mobile-app-management-policies-with-microsoft-intune.md) on the **Settings** blade in the Azure portal.